-The dangers of leaving pets in hot cars and what to do if you see a dog left in one
+The dangers of leaving pets in hot cars and what to do if you see one

-Summer has finally arrived but it doesn’t come without its dangers, especially for our furry friends.
+Summer has arrived but it doesn’t come without its dangers for our furry friends.

-Every year dogs are left inside cars on hot days and while it might not seem that dangerous at first, car can actually be death traps for dogs during the warmer months.
+Every year dogs are left inside cars on hot days, which is a recipe for tragedy during the warmer months.

-To help avoid any harm coming to dogs this summer the Nationwide Vehicle Contracts has pulled together advice on how to keep your pets safe and what to do if you find a dog suffering in a hot car.
+To help avoid any harm coming to dogs this summer the Nationwide Vehicle Contracts is offering advice on how to keep your pets safe and what to do if you find a dog suffering in a hot car.

 The heat can be fatal to our furry friends so it’s vital that new and experienced owners alike remember the facts.